MCB112 Biological Sequence Analysis

 [6.3..6.7) D

 We expect that people taking the course have a range of different backgrounds.
 Some people have extensive Python programming experience, and some people have never programmed in any language before.
 The course is meant to be accessible to both sorts of people.
 If you don't have much programming experience, we will cut you slack, especially especially early in the course.
-That'll make the grading a little subjective.
-We don't see grades as some sort of objective professional-competency ruler; our grades are candy to arouse your competitive spirit.
+That means the grading is a little subjective.
+We don't see grades as some sort of objective professional-competency ruler; we use grades as candy to arouse your competitive spirit.
 We're not gatekeepers; we're personal trainers.
 We want you to work hard and stretch yourself.
 We want your grade to reflect what you get out of the course, not what you brought into it.

 Materials and access